-If you are planning for a garden in a certain area of your lawn, let your chicken tractor set over that area for several days.
-The chickens will scratch at the ground, tearing up and eating the grasses, weeds, and pests.
-In the process they will let nitrogen- and phosphorus rich manure behind.
+If you are planning for a garden in a certain area of your lawn, let your chicken tractor sit over that area for several days.
+The chickens will scratch the ground, tearing up and eating the grasses, weeds, and pests.
+In the process, they will leave nitrogen- and phosphorus-rich manure behind.

 How should I care for my chickens if I’m using a chicken tractor?

 There are two main ways folks use chicken tractors.
 The first way is as a mobile home for free-range chickens.
 In this way, people will let their chickens out of the coop to range in the yard.
 This way you will only need to move the chicken tractor once or twice per week.

 Letting your chickens run free-range will also encourage them to eat more forage and therefore cost you less in grain expenses.

 Chickens will automatically come back to the chicken tractor every evening at dusk and you should close all gates and doors that would allow a predator to come in.

 The second way people use a chicken tractor is to keep the chickens inside the tractor all the time.
 This way allows you to concentrate the manure put out by the chickens, ideal if you are planning to plant a garden.
 You can move them about and keep your yard healthy, by not letting them denude the grass at one spot.
 If you are using a chicken tractor and using this second method, we recommend moving them once every day or two.

 If you are ready to purchase a chicken tractor, don’t forget to browse the options that we have available.
 Our standard chicken tractors can house anywhere from 2 to 10 chickens.
 The smallest model, the L34T can house 2-3 chickens and our largest model can keep 8-10 chickens.